gguillotte/mdsrd5/README.md

 -   Reduced the class duplication in some spell descriptions.
 -   Fixed incorrect classes in some spell descriptions, to match the spell lists.

-#### Known issues

--   Navigation in the paginated HTML version is generally poor.
--   The DOCX version needs some formatting tweaks, particularly around sidebars.
--   The spells *compulsion* (eldritch invocations), *counterspell* (archmage), *fire bolt* (archmage, mage), *goodberry* (dryad), and *sphere of annihilation* (traps) remain unlinked because rules for them in this system were not released in the reference document and are not Open Game Content.
-The spells' names remain in this SRD because the terms were declared as Open Game Content elsewhere in this system's reference document or in a previous reference document.
--   The single-page HTML document's length causes problems on some mobile browsers, especially on resource-limited devices.
-Try the ePub and paginated versions as alternatives.
--   Tables are mostly HTML instead of Markdown in this repo, due to the strenuous use of multi-line content in the source material's tables.
-The Markdown file in this repo is generated from a copy that uses Pandoc's `multiline_tables` extension.
-Once all content is incorporated and organized, I'll add those source files to this repo.
--   PDF output uses `wkhtmltopdf` for now.
-The Alegreya font family doesn't embed successfully, it provides inconsistent control over line breaks, and when italicized text follows a space, the space is lost due to `wkhtmltopdf` bugs.

 ### 0.6 (2016-02-05)